Exploring the Information needs of people living with non-smoking lung cancer

 - How best to provide information.

-The research will be guided by volunteers including people living with lung cancer, non-smoking lung cancer charities, and healthcare professionals.
+The research was guided by volunteers including people living with lung cancer, non-smoking lung cancer charities, and healthcare professionals.

-The project will use a variety of research methods including a survey and interviews of people living with non-smoking lung cancer, interviews with cancer charities and healthcare professionals, and a co-production workshop to develop resources to help people living with non-smoking lung cancer.
+The project used a variety of research methods including a survey and interviews of people living with non-smoking lung cancer, interviews with cancer charities and healthcare professionals, and a co-production workshop to develop resources to help people living with non-smoking lung cancer.

-This project is led by Dr Sarah Hargreaves and Professor Clare Gardiner, and is funded by the Ruth Strauss Foundation.
+This project was led by Dr Sarah Hargreaves and Professor Clare Gardiner, and funded by the Ruth Strauss Foundation.

 For further information please contact Sarah: sarah.hargreaves@sheffield.ac.uk.